 Supporting Hot Reload in your .NET application

-Supporting Hot Reload may need some custom logic in your application.
-For instance, if you use a cache to store reflection data and you add a property to a type, you may need to clear the cache when the application is modified.
-One example is the json serializer which needs to clear its cache when a type is modified.
-Another case you may want to support is refreshing UI when the app is modified.
-One example is Blazor re-rendering the page automatically.
+Supporting Hot Reload may require custom logic in your application.
+For instance, if you cache reflection data and a property is added to a type, you need to clear that cache when the code changes.
+The JSON serializer is one such example, as it must clear its cache when a type is modified.
+Another scenario is refreshing the UI on code changes; Blazor handles this by automatically re-rendering the page.

-To allow your application to react to Hot Reload, you can register an handler using the MetadataUpdateHandler
+To allow your application to react to Hot Reload events, you can register a handler using the MetadataUpdateHandler attribute:

 [assembly: System.Reflection.Metadata.MetadataUpdateHandler(typeof(HotReloadManager))]